 When a T cell encounters an antigen-presenting cell, it dramatically reorganizes its cytoskeleton to form a specialized contact site called the immunological synapse.
 Murugesan et al. use super-resolution microscopy to reveal that the medial region of the synapse contains a contractile network of formin-generated actomyosin arcs that sweep T cell receptor microclusters towards the center of the synapse.

-Download our Journal Club pack pack to aid your discussion of Das et al.’s study and its implications for iron transfer and endosome dynamics.
-The pack includes a complete PDF of the paper, a PowerPoint file of Das et al.'s figures, supplemental videos, and the latest biosights video podcast, which features an interview with the paper’s senior author, Margarida Barroso (Albany Medical College, Albany, NY).
+Download our Journal Club pack to aid your discussion of Murugesan et al.’s study and its implications for immunological synapse maturation.
+The pack includes a complete pdf of the paper, supplemental videos, and the latest biosights video podcast, which features an interview with the paper’s senior author, John Hammer (NHLBI, Bethesda, MD).